The Project: Marketing Strategy for an Innovative Space

 Grand Opening Events

 In another life I’m sure I was an event planner.
 I had a blast planning opening events, designing invitations, drafting talking points for speakers, organizing photography, and brainstorming activities and giveaways.

 Results: Did Our Marketing Plan Work?
 (Spoiler Alert – Yes!)

 Get a great marketing plan.

-I can hook you up with a marketing plan tailored to your goals, dreams, and favorite vacation spots.
+I can hook you up with a marketing plan tailored to your goals.
 Get in touch: